JLO2801/frontendmentor.io/QrCodeComponent/README.md

 This is my solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+This solution is to test the system of Frontendmentor.io

 ## Table of contents

 - [Frontend Mentor - QR code component solution](#frontend-mentor---qr-code-component-solution)